roboconf/roboconf.github.io/en/user-guide/graph-resources.md

 Clearly, the graph model is artificial.
 One can put whatever he wants in it.
 The real logic processing will be handled by a Roboconf plug-in (e.g. Bash or Puppet).
-These plug-ins will use resources, associated with a component, to deploy its instances.
+These plug-ins will use resources, associated with a component, to deploy real Software.

 So, for **every** component in the graph, a project must contain a sub-directory with the same name than the component.
 If we take the following graph definition...

 	VM {
-		alias: Virtual Machine;
-		installer: iaas;
+		installer: target;
 		# ...
 	}

 	MySQL {
-		alias: MySQL;
 		installer: puppet;
 		# ...
 	}

 	Tomcat {
-		alias: Tomcat with Rubis;
 		installer: puppet;
 		# ...
 	}

 	Apache {
-		alias: Apache Load Balancer;
 		installer: puppet;
 		# ...
 	}